Special thanks to Kirsty Cox Photography

 Special thanks to Hannah Anketell

 I am a Martial Arts and Self Defence practitioner, coach / instructor.
-I have been training since 1993 and have cross-trained in multiple disciplines such as various forms of Chinese KungFu, Karate, Aikido, JiuJitsu, Hapkido, Arnis and Silat, to name a few.
-I spent many years training under an SAS Instructor, who I have taught seminars and workshops with.
+I have been training since 1993 and have cross-trained in multiple disciplines such as various forms of KungFu, Karate, Aikido, JiuJitsu, Hapkido, Arnis and Silat, to name a few.
+I have spent over 25 years training under an SAS Instructor, who I have taught seminars and workshops with.

 Traditional Martial Arts nowadays is watered down from generation to generation; it is essential for an individual to learn the essence and principals of a discipline and assimilating it into his or her own ‘style’.
 Rules control whereas principals guide.
 Learning the rules of a style will limit one’s development to progressing solely within that one paradigm.
 However, learning the principals of a style will allow for the individual to continue to progress and transcend the paradigm completely.
 This results in the creation of a new fusion and new expression that becomes unpredictable and unique.